davebraze/OtoP-2/readme.md

       2. load a module for GCC: $ module load Langs/GCC/4.5.3 3-6. same as above.
-      7. set up tasklist.txt: add "module load Langs/GCC/4.5.3;" in front of each line in tasklist.txt You can use: sh genTasklist_Omega.sh NUMRUN WORKDIREC ITER REP MET VTHRES to automatically generate tasklist.txt
+      7. set up tasklist.txt: add "module load Langs/GCC/4.5.3;" in front of each line in tasklist.txt You can use: sh genTasklist_Omega.sh NUMRUN WORKDIREC ITER REP SAMP MET VTHRES to automatically generate tasklist.txt
         * NUMRUN: total number of runs;
         * WORKDIREC: working directory of the code;